 Can I order fully custom-made cufflinks?

-We love creativity and we’d love to design a unique pair of cufflinks for you.
-Please don't be shy and contact us.
-We’ll be in touch shortly to discuss your custom project in details.
+We love creativity and we’d love to help you designing your own unique pair of cufflinks .
+So don't be shy and contact us, we’ll be in touch shortly to discuss your custom project in details.

 Absolutely!
-We can engrave your initials or private design of the closure back, for example.
-We can also make our cufflinks in other precious metals or painting colors.
+We can engrave your initials or private design of the closure back.
+We can also craft our cufflinks in other precious metals or colors.

 How long will it take to receive my cufflinks?

-Fils Unique cufflinks are not a mass product; our craftsmen and craftswomen create our cufflinks in limited quantities to ensure quality.
+Fils Unique cufflinks are not mass produced; our craftsmen and craftswomen create our cufflinks in limited quantities to ensure quality.